valravn-9/uruz/README.md

 - `eslint.config.js`: ESLint configuration file for linting JavaScript and JSX code including `eslint-plugin-unicorn`, `eslint-plugin-react`, and `eslint-plugin-react-hooks`.
 - `index.ts`: Entry point for the application, typically used for bootstrapping the app.
 - `jest.config.js`: Jest configuration file for running tests.
 References the `tests/setupTests.ts` file for setting up the testing environment.
-- `metro.config.cjs`: Metro bundler configuration file for React Native including setup for storybook and nativewind.
+- `metro.config.cjs`: Metro bundler configuration file for React Native including setup for nativewind.
 - `nativewind-env.d.ts`: Type definitions for NativeWind, a utility-first CSS framework for React Native.
 - `nativewind.css`: CSS file for NativeWind styles.
 Often referred to as a global stylesheet.
 - `prettier.config.js`: Prettier configuration file for code formatting.